 Then, familiarise yourself with the online presenting software.

 This will help you appear professional and in control.

 And, if you are using an online conferencing system, include a quick-start guide in the email invitation.

 “The most important thing in communication is hearing what isn’t said,”

 When deciding what to wear, a good rule of thumb is to ask yourself: would I wear this to the office?

-Also, choose clothes that look good on-screen.
-News reporters on television typically avoid wearing white because it catches too much light.
+For example, news reporters on television avoid wearing white because it catches too much light.
 And they rarely wear clothing with bold or checkered patterns, as these tend to ‘jump’ on screen.
 Instead, opt for solid colours.